-My goal was to build a business with zero debt and so I started budgeting for my business (learn more here) and I also started a business savings account and once I paid my business taxes whatever was left over was what I used to invest back into the business.
+My goal was to build a business with zero debt and so I started budgeting for my business and I also started a business savings account and once I paid my business taxes whatever was leftover was what I used to invest back into the business.

-Over time I purchased new professional camera bodies, a variety of lens, editing software and also lighting and transportation equipment.
+Over time I purchased new professional camera bodies, a variety of lenses, editing software, and also lighting and transportation equipment.

-Like I mentioned above, I'm a huge fan of building business with no debt, most especially a side hustle.
-If you are getting started or are already running a side hustle, take things slowly and spend money as you make it so you are not operating on a negative balance.
+Like I mentioned above, I'm a huge fan of building a business with no debt, most especially a side hustle.
+If you are getting started or are already running a side hustle, take things slowly and spend money as you make it.
+This way you are not operating on a negative balance.

 4. I put in the work

 There's no substitute for hard work and I worked hard at this business.
-After working at my day job (where I worked on average 60 hours a week), in the evenings (and sometimes early in the morning before I went to work) I was on my computer sorting and editing photos and on the weekends I was busy photographing weddings and other events.
-I remember incredibly crazy summers doing back to back weddings - Friday night, Saturday and then on Sunday.
+After working at my day job (where I worked on average 60 hours a week), in the evenings (and sometimes early in the morning before I went to work), I was on my computer sorting and editing photos.
+On the weekends I was busy photographing weddings and other events.
+I remember incredibly crazy summers doing back to back weddings - Friday night, Saturday, and then on Sunday.

-I was exhausted but I was happy to be making all that extra money on the side, a lot of which I put towards my long term savings.
-My current favorite savings account is called Rize.
+I was exhausted but I was happy to be making all that extra money on the side, a lot of which I put towards my long-term savings.

-If you want to build a successful side hustle or full time business, you are doing to have to put in the work and it will be hard - I won't try to down play the effort.
-You will get tired and discouraged, you will get frustrated and stressed out.
+If you want to build a successful side hustle or business, you are going to have to put in the work and it will be hard.
+I won't try to downplay the effort.
+You are going to be tired and you will get discouraged, frustrated, and stressed out.

 But the rewards?
 They will trump all of that!
-It takes a lot of patience, an open mind and a strong willingness to learn in order to build a successful business but if you stick with it, you'll be successful.
+It takes a lot of patience, an open mind, and a strong willingness to learn in order to build a successful business.
+If you stick with it, though, you'll be successful.

-That in a nutshell is how I built and grew my photography business.
-I said goodbye to it a few years ago because I was exhausted as a new mom and had pregnancy related back issues which are not conducive to standing for hours on end with heavy equipment.
+That, in a nutshell, is how I built and grew my photography business.
+I, however, said goodbye to it a few years ago.
+I was exhausted as a new mom and had pregnancy-related back issues.
+Both things combined, are not conducive to standing for hours on end with heavy equipment.

-I sold most of my equipment for a nice sum that I reinvested elsewhere but still keep a camera and a couple key lens to take photographs of my family from time to time.
+I sold most of my equipment for a nice sum that I reinvested elsewhere.
+I still keep a camera and a couple of key lenses to take photographs of my family from time to time.